Trusted by 19,000+ Clinicians

 4. Tilt In Space Wheelchairs:

-Wheelchairs designed for pressure ulcer prevention are equipped with features that prioritise patient comfort and reduce the risk of pressure ulcers.
+Tilt-in-space wheelchairs designed for pressure ulcer prevention are equipped with features that prioritise patient comfort and reduce the risk of pressure ulcers.
 These wheelchairs often come with specialised cushions that offer pressure redistribution and support.

-Pressure ulcer prevention wheelchairs feature specialised cushions, adjustable seat angles, and pressure redistribution mechanisms.
+Tilt-in-space wheelchairs feature specialised cushions, adjustable seat angles, and pressure redistribution mechanisms.
 These features optimise seating positions, minimise pressure on vulnerable areas, and enhance patient comfort.

 Ibis tilt-in-space wheelchair